siderolabs/talos-vmtoolsd/README.md

 Combining both, talos-vmtoolsd was born: A single lightweight process that can talk to both ESXi and Talos' apid.
 It simply translates between both interfaces and thereby seamlessly integrates them.

 To expand on the second point, open-vm-tools features hypervisor integrations that for example enable file drag and drop.
 Unfortunately, these are essentially a backdoor into the VM's OS, which Talos attempts to avoid by not even providing a shell.
-Talos-vmtoolsd does not include any advanced functionality that can be found in open-vm-tools and thus avoid any issues regarding isolation and immutability.
+Talos-vmtoolsd does not include any advanced functionality that can be found in open-vm-tools and thus avoids any issues regarding isolation and immutability.

 (It may or may not be a factor that I was bored during Covid-Christmas ;-D.)